 One of the basic concepts of algebra used is the eigenvalues and eigenvectors associated with Principal Component Analysis.
-The eigenvalues of matrix A is $n \times n$, notated by:
+The eigenvalues of matrix \mathbf{A} is $n \times n$, notated by:

-$$\det(\lambda \mathbf{I} - \mathbf{A}) = 0 \tag{1}$$

-(Johnson & Wichern, 2007)
+$$\det(\lambda \mathbf{I} - \mathbf{A}) = 0$$ (Johnson & Wichern, 2007)

 The concept of correlation is also needed to describe the linear relationship between two or more quantitative variables.
 The correlation value is a standardized covariance.
-If the correlation value between the independent variables strong enough, it can cause is multicollinearity.
-If there is multicollinearity, a variable that has a strong correlation with other variables in the regression model might have an unreliable and unstable power of prediction (Rencher, 2002).
+If the correlation value between the independent variables strong enough, it can multicollinearity. there If is multicollinearity, a variable that has a strong correlation with other variables in the regression model might have an unreliable and unstable power of prediction (Rencher, 2002).